Scope Management | By Duncan Haughey | Read time minutes

 Poor Requirements Analysis

 Not Involving Users in the Early Stages of a Project

 Underestimating the Complexity of the Project

-Lack of Change Control
+Lack of a Change Control Process

 Let the customer decide what to do with any time or money left at the end of the project.

-The Standish Group International, Inc. CHAOS Summary 2009.
-Boston, MA 02109: The Standish Group International, Inc., 2009.
+The Standish Group International, Inc. CHAOS Report 2015.
+Boston, MA 02109: The Standish Group International, Inc., 2015.